 - Packstock is prohibited in the Four Lakes Backcountry Zone, in the Cascade Backcountry Zone above Cascade Falls and on the Diamond Lake Trail #975.

 Rules and Regulations

-- There's a $10 fee to enter the Brainard Lake Recreation Area.
+- There's an $11 fee to enter the Brainard Lake Recreation Area.
 Use the self-service pay station if no attendant is on duty.
 Fees, Parking, Pet, Camping and Trespassing regulations are strictly enforced.

 - Dogs must be leashed at all times on trails within the Brainard Lake Recreation Area.

 Mt Audubon is accessed from the Beaver Creek Trailhead, located on the north end of the Mitchell Lake Trailhead parking lot within the Brainard Lake Recreation Area (located off of CO 72, 13 miles north of Nederland, just northwest of the town of Ward).

 From Highway 72, turn west on Brainard Lake Road.
 In 2.7 miles you'll reach a pay station.
 Use the self-service pay station if no attendant is on duty.
 Continue another 3.1 miles on the paved road to the Mitchell Lake Trailhead parking lot.
 This road is closed at the halfway point from late October through late June or early July (depending on snow).